 The following is one of many reviews irate growers have posted about Sensi Seeds:

 “Sensi Seeds used to be the only source of old school strains, but looks like now they f’d it up!
 We tried several Sensi Seeds strains in recent years and their quality is not there anymore!
 Super Skunk was years ago a super stinky strain with fat chunky buds; now it’s a shame, tastes like hemp, not much resin & has airy buds.
 Skunk #1 was exact the same shit.
 Mother’s Finest was absolute disappointment–no Haze smell or taste, no resin, to many leaves.
 Juicy Fruit was not fruity or juicy.
-It was also like hemp It’s sad when you need to grow your medicine, but Sensi Seeds only sends you shitty seeds.”
+It was also like hemp.
+It’s sad when you need to grow your medicine, but Sensi Seeds sends you shitty seeds.”

 Cannabis Seed Scammers Are Very Clever

 The North American marijuana seeds industry is plagued by people we call “pollen-chuckers.”
 Unlike the bulk seed resellers, the pollen chuckers attempt to make their own crosses by buying what they think are legit versions of famous strains and then pollinating a few females.

 Typical is the breeder we interviewed who admits to placing female plants from several strains in one grow room with a pollen-heavy male plant, blasting all the females with pollen, then creating fake strain names and descriptions for the resultant seeds.